ledyba/noiz2sa/src/bulletml/tinyxml/readme.txt

 <b> What it doesn't do. </b>

-It doesnít parse or use DTDs (Document Type Definitions) or XSLís (eXtensible Stylesheet Language.)
+It doesnÁ®ö parse or use DTDs (Document Type Definitions) or XSLÁó¥ (eXtensible Stylesheet Language.)
 It is limited to the ASCII character set.
 There are other parsers out there (check out www.sourceforge.org, search for XML) that are much more fully